Praqma/questionnaire-engine/README.md

 > \* The `DB_PASSWORD` environment variable is optional.
 You can have the password in the database connection string (`DB_URI` env var) explicitly or you can have `<dbpassword>` in the URI and that will be replaced with the `DB_PASSWORD` env var you provide.

+## Credentials

+Here are all the logins you might need to run the application as is.

+### AWS

+Username: `questionnaire`

+it-administration: `AWS questionnaire user`

+Permissions: `AmazonECS_FullAccess, AmazonECSTaskExecutionRolePolicy, CloudWatchLogsFullAccess, CloudWatchFullAccess`

+### Dockerhub

+You must register your own user under the Praqma organization account to be able to push to Praqma's workspace on Dockerhub.

+### CircleCI

+You must register your user under the Praqma organization account to manage pipelines belonging to Praqma's workspace.

 ## Database

 We are using the free sandbox plan of Mlab.com.
 It gives us 0.5 GB of storage which is ample as we only store textual content.